Swarooparani-Balgari/Swarooparani-Balgari/README.md

 Hyderabad, India

 ## About Me
-I am a graduate in Mathematics, Statistics, and Data Science with hands-on experience in data cleaning, KPI reporting, and dashboard development through a Business Analytics internship and academic projects.
+I am a graduate in Mathematics, Statistics, and Data Science with hands-on experience in data cleaning, KPI reporting, and dashboard development through a Business Analytics internship and projects.
 I am Cisco and Microsoft certified in data analytics and focused on delivering accurate insights to support data-driven decision-making.

 ## Certifications